-The Dodd Group Anti-Slavery and Human Trafficking Policy DGES0061 is available upon request.
+Click to access the Dodd Group Anti-Slavery and Human Trafficking Policy - DGEM0061.

 Dodd Group are committed to ensuring, so far as we are able, that there is no modern slavery or human trafficking in our supply chains or in any part of our business.
 Our Anti-Slavery and Human Trafficking Policy reflects our commitment to acting ethically and with integrity in all our business relationships and to implementing and enforcing effective systems and controls with a view to achieving this aim.